Lonami/pyndustric/README.md

 A compiler from Python to Mindustry's assembly (logic programming language).

 The language **is** Python, so all simple programs you can imagine are possible.
-Check the [supported features][features].
-There also might be some missing, so consider [contributing].
+Check the [supported features][features] to learn what is currently possible.
+If you find something is missing, you're welcome to [contribute]!

-Beyond that, the
-supported "system calls" are documented in the [`pyndustri.pyi`] file.
+Beyond that, the supported "system calls" are documented in the [`pyndustri.pyi`] file.

 To learn about the possible compiler errors, refer to the `ERR_` and `ERROR_DESCRIPTIONS` constants in the [`constants.py`] file.